wlh320/portguard/README.md

 ## Use case

-- You need expose local port to public ip with encryption and authorization.
+- You need to expose local port to public ip with encryption and authorization.
-- You just need to config server and then send executables to your clients, they can run it without any config.
+- You don't like teaching your users how to config the client program.

 ## Features